Welcome to Brad's Sandbox!

 In every lie there's a little bit of truth, and everything depends on whether you focus on the lie or on the little bit of truth.
 The truth speaks for itself.
 The problem is hearing it through the lies.

 Human beings are capable of dreaming up the most amazing cosmologies, legends and myths.
 And that's fine!
 The problem comes when they let their cosmologies, legends and myths interfere with their abilities to see the truths that affect us all.
 As a relativist I don't judge, but as an empiricist I do.
 As an empiricist, I distinguish between opinions that affect others' basic ability to survive and prosper, and what I call "victimless values."
 As a relativist, I don't judge about victimless values—think whatever you want.
 But as an empiricist, I know that clearly some values are destructive, and consensus is the only route to find those values and eliminate them from society.
+It's also important to realize that a good vote requires a diverse group of voters.
+Social paradigms vary in the same way Kuhn's scientific paradigms vary.
+Both result in a progressive transition to more truthful and useful scientific hypotheses and voting outcomes.

 Voting has the distinct ability to reveal the social empirical truths that affect us all.
 Voting is the only path toward a sustainable and meaningful future.